intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 future policies defined as specified in the next section of this document.

-This document does not specify the exact relationship between IETF LLC and the RPC function; for example, the RPC function could be provided by a separate corporate entity under contract to IETF LLC, it could be performed by employees of IETF LLC, or IETF LLC could work with independent contractors for some or all aspects of the RPC function.
+This document does not specify the exact relationship between the IETF LLC and the RPC function; for example, the RPC function could be provided by a separate corporate entity under contract to the IETF LLC, it could be performed by employees of the IETF LLC, or the IETF LLC could work with independent contractors for some or all aspects of the RPC function.
+The exact relationship is a matter for the IETF LLC and its Executive Director to determine.

-IETF LLC has authority over negotiating performance targets for the RPC and also has responsibility for ensuring that those targets are adhered to.
+The IETF LLC has authority over negotiating performance targets for the RPC and also has responsibility for ensuring that those targets are adhered to.
 The IETF LLC is empowered to appoint a manager or to convene a committee that is responsible for this oversight function.

-Community members who have concerns about the performance of the RPC can request that the IETF LLC investigate the matter.
+Community members who have concerns about the performance of the RPC can request that the IETF LLC look into the matter.
 If the IETF LLC opts to delegate the oversight function, concerns can be raised with the IETF LLC.
 The IETF LLC is ultimately responsible to the community via the mechanisms outlined in its charter.